Extending fibrations on knot complements to ribbon disk complements: Movies of singular fibrations on -manifolds with boundary

 First, we consider two natural (and failing) attempts to create a fibration on $Z^4$.

 \begin{itemize} \item The ``vertical fiber'' strategy: Let $H_\theta=\cup_t \F_t^{-1}(\theta)$.
 This fails because $\F_t^{-1}(\theta)$ may be singular for an interval of $t$ values.
-Then the given union will yield a singular $3$-manifold. \item The ``tilted fiber'' strategy: Let $H_\theta=\cup_t \F_t^{-1}(\theta+c t)$ for a constant $c$.
+Then the given union will not generally be a 3-manifold. \item The ``tilted fiber'' strategy: Let $H_\theta=\cup_t \F_t^{-1}(\theta+c t)$ for a constant $c$.
 For some choice of $c$, singular cross-sections of $H_\theta$ are isolated.
 However this strategy fails (in part) because we may change the direction in which the $3$-dimensional fibers flow through a singular leaf in $\F_t$, leading to some $3$-dimensional fiber being singular. \end{itemize}